c-urly/syscall_intercept/README.md

 for the methods listed in this section
 - For some more basic assumptions, see the section on limitations.

-##### Disassembly: #####
+## Disassembly: ##
-The library disassembles the text segment of the libc loaded into the memory space of the process it is initialized in.
-It locates all syscall instructions, and replaces each of them with a jump to a unique address.
-Since the syscall instruction of the x86_64 ISA occupies only two bytes, the method involves locating other bytes close to the syscall suitable for overwriting.
+- The library disassembles the text segment of the libc loaded into the memory space of the process it is initialized in.

+- It locates all syscall instructions, and replaces each of them with a jump to a unique address.

+- Since the syscall instruction of the RISCV ISA occupies four bytes, we have to locate bytes close(padding area) to the syscall suitable for overwriting.
 The destination of the jump (unique for each syscall) is a small routine, which accomplishes the following tasks: